Joe Orton: Loot

 Orton's next performed work was Loot.
 The first draft was written from June to October 1964 and was called Funeral Games, a title Orton dropped at Halliwell's suggestion but later reused.
 The play is a wild parody of detective fiction, adding the blackest farce and jabs at established ideas on death, the police, religion, and justice.
 Orton offered the play to Codron in October 1964 and it underwent sweeping rewrites before it was judged fit for the West End.

 Codron had manoeuvred Orton into meeting his colleague Kenneth Williams in August 1964.
 Orton reworked Loot with Williams in mind for Truscott.
 His other inspiration for the role was DS Harold Challenor.
 With the success of Sloane, Loot was hurried into pre-production despite its flaws.
 Rehearsals began in January 1965, with plans for a six-week tour culminating in a West End debut.
 The play opened in Cambridge on 1 February to scathing reviews.

-Orton, disputing director Peter Wood over the plot, produced 133 pages of new material to replace, or add to, the original 90.
-The play received poor reviews in Brighton, Oxford, Bournemouth, Manchester, and finally Wimbledon in mid-March.
-Discouraged, Orton and Halliwell went on an 80-day holiday in Tangier, Morocco.
+Orton, disagreeing with director Peter Wood over the plot, produced 133 pages of new material to replace, or add to, the original 90.
+But the play received poor reviews in Brighton, Oxford, Bournemouth, Manchester, and finally Wimbledon in mid-March.
+Discouraged, Orton and Halliwell went on an 80-day holiday in Tangiers.

 In January 1966, Loot was revived, with Oscar Lewenstein taking up an option.
 Before his production, it had a short run (11–23 April) at the University Theatre, Manchester.
 Orton's growing experience led him to cut over 600 lines, raising the tempo and improving the characters' interactions.
 Directed by Braham Murray, the play garnered more favourable reviews.
 Lewenstein put the London production in a "sort of Off-West End theatre," the Jeannetta Cochrane Theatre in Bloomsbury, under the direction of Charles Marowitz.

-Orton clashed with Marowitz, although the additional cuts they agreed to further improved the play.
+Orton clashed with Marowitz, although the additional cuts further improved the play.
 This production was first staged in London on 27 September 1966, to rave reviews.
 Ronald Bryden in The Observer asserted that it had "established Orton's niche in English drama".
 Loot moved to the Criterion Theatre in November where it ran for 342 performances.
-This time it won several awards, and he sold the film rights for £25,000.
+This time it won several awards, and Orton sold the film rights for £25,000.
 Loot, when performed on Broadway in 1968, repeated the failure of Sloane, and the film version of the play was not a success when it surfaced in 1970.